xhumberg/xhumberg/README.md

-- Hi, I’m @xhumberg, a prefessional Backend Software Developer based out of Salt Lake City, Utah.
+- Hi, I’m @xhumberg, a prefessional Full-Stack Software Developer based out of Salt Lake City, Utah.
-- I have over 4 years professional experience in Java, though I love branching out into lighter-weight backend implementations such as Node.js and Go.
+- I have over 6 years professional experience in Java, with another 2 in primarly React
-- Outside of work, I help organize and run Pathfinder Society throughout the Wasatch Front!
+- Outside of work, I help organize and run Pathfinder Society throughout the Wasatch Front, play Magic the Gathering with friends, and paint Warhammer miniatures
-- I’m currently learning React, K8s, Kafka, and general microservice practices.